-In our opinion, subject to a few areas in which improvement, as discussed and agreed with the management, is required, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at March 31, 2019, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.
+In our opinion, subject to a few areas in which improvement, as discussed and agreed with the management, is required, the Company has, in all material respects, an adequate internal financial controls system over financial reporting and such internal financial controls over financial reporting were operating effectively as at March 31, 2020, based on the internal control over financial reporting criteria established by the Company considering the essential components of internal control stated in the Guidance Note on Audit of Internal Financial Controls Over Financial Reporting issued by the Institute of Chartered Accountants of India.

-Chartered Accountants Registration No.(101720W / W100355)
+Chartered Accountants Registration No. 101720W / W100355

-Sandesh Ladha Partner Membership No. 047841
+Sandesh Ladha Partner Membership No.: 047841

+Date: 26th August, 2020

-Date: 25th April, 2019 Place: Mumbai
+Place: Mumbai

+ANNEXURE B
-ANNEXURE "B" TO THE INDEPENDENT AUDITOR'S REPORT

-(Referred to in paragraph 2 under 'Report on Other Legal and Regulatory Requirements' of our report of even date)
+TO THE INDEPENDENT AUDITOR'S REPORT OF EVEN DATE ON THE STANDALONE FINANCIAL STATEMENTS OF INDIAN COMMODITY EXCHANGE LIMITED (Referred to in paragraph 2 under 'Report on Other Legal and Regulatory Requirements' of our report of even date)

 - i.
-In respect of its fixed assets: - (a) The Company has maintained proper records showing full particulars including quantitative details and situation of fixed assets. - (b) As explained to us, all the fixed assets have been physically verified by the management in a phased periodical manner, which in our opinion is reasonable having regard to the size of the Company and nature of its assets. - (c) According to the information and explanations given to us and the records examined by us and based on the examination of the relevant documents produce before us, we report that, the Company is in the process of recovering title deeds of immovable properties acquired on amalgamation and are still in the name of acquire. - ii.
-The Company does not any inventory.
-Accordingly, the provisions of clause 3 (ii) of the Order are not applicable to the Company. - iii.
-According to the information and explanation given to us, the Company has not granted loans, secured or unsecured, to parties covered in the register maintained under section 189 of the Act.
-Accordingly, the provisions of clause 3 (a), (b) and (c) of the Order are not applicable to the Company and hence not commented upon. - iv.
-In our opinion and according to the information and explanations given to us, there are no loans, investments guarantees granted in respect of which provisions of section 185 and 186 of the Act are applicable and hence not commented upon. - v.
-The Company has not accepted any deposit from public and accordingly, the provisions of clause 3 (v) of the Order are not applicable to the Company. - vi.
+In respect of its fixed assets: - (a) The Company has maintained proper records showing full particulars including quantitative details and situation of fixed assets. - (b) As explained to us, all the fixed assets have been physically verified by the management in a phased periodical manner, which in our opinion is reasonable having regard to the size of the Company and nature of its assets. - (c) According to the information and explanations given to us and the records examined by us and based on the examination of the relevant documents produced before us, we report that, the Company is in the process of recovering title deeds of immovable properties acquired on amalgamation. - ii.
+The Company does not own any inventory.
+Accordingly, the provisions of clause ii (a) of the Order are not applicable to the Company.
+However, we received Physical Verification Reports and Physical Verification Certificates from Metropolitan Clearing Corporation of India Limited for the inventories held in trust. - iii.
+In our opinion and according to the information and explanations given to us, the Company has not granted any loans, secured or unsecured to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Companies Act, 2013(the Act).
+Therefore, the provisions of Clause (iii) of paragraph 3 of the Order is not applicable to the Company. - iv.
+In our opinion and according to the information and explanations given to us, the Company has not granted any loans, made investments or provided guarantees or securities and hence provisions of Section 185 and 186 of the Act are not applicable. - v.
+The Company has not accepted any deposit from public and accordingly, the provisions of clause v of the Order are not applicable to the Company. - vi.
 The Central Government has not prescribed the maintenance of cost records under Section 148 (1) of the Act is respect of the Business Activities carried out by the Company. - vii.
-According to the information and explanations given to us, in respect of statutory dues: - (a) The Company has generally been regular in depositing undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income Tax, Goods and Service Tax, Customs Duty, cess and other material statutory dues applicable to it. - (b) No undisputed amounts payable in respect of aforesaid statutory dues were outstanding at year end for a period of more than six months from the date they became payable. - (c) There are no dues of Income Tax, Goods and Service Tax, Customs Duty, and cess as on 31st March, 2019 which have not been deposited on account of disputes. except as disclosed below.
+According to the information and explanations given to us, in respect of statutory dues: - (a) The Company has generally been regular in depositing undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income Tax, Goods and Service Tax, Customs Duty, cess and other material statutory dues applicable to it.
+No undisputed amounts payable in respect of aforesaid statutory dues were

+- outstanding at year end for a period of more than six months from the date they became payable. - (b) There are no dues of Income Tax, Goods and Service Tax, Customs Duty, and cess as on 31st March, 2020 which have not been deposited on account of disputes except as disclosed below: